saraperrayy/reading-notes/Learning-Markdown.md

 ## What is Markdown?

 Markdown is a way to format the style of text on the web using simple non-alphabetic characters.
+HTML gives you control, however it slows down your authoring process.
+Markdown is a lightweight markup for generating HTML text.

 ## How to use Markdown

 This page is dedicated to explaining the numerous ways to use Markdown to format your web text.
-The following information is broken down into vocabulary definitions pair with examples of how to apply style to your text.
+The following information is broken down into vocabulary definitions paired with examples of how to apply style to your text in a GitHub repository.

+### Repository

+A repository, also known as a "repo," is basically a bucket where you can place your code for the public.

 ### Headers